-Standard Height of a Bed Frame and Mattress
+Standard Height of a Bed Frame & Mattress?
+(See Chart)

 Is there such a thing as a standard bed height?
 People ask our team this question all the time so we decided to provide a thorough answer the common question.